THE JOURNEY SO FAR… (MY EDUCATION) by Antonio Jones

-My informal education played a central role in my ultimately ending up being incarcerated at age 17 for murder.
+My informal education played a central role in my incarceration at age 17 for murder.
 I learned to be extremely violent and aggressive.
 I learned to manipulate people for my own ends.
 I learned that you never show mercy or weakness–it can cost you your life.
 I learned to trust no one, to only rely upon myself.
-These lessons, though cruel, allowed me to survive in a gang and crime infested home and neighborhood.
+These lessons, though cruel, allowed me to survive in a gang- and crime-infested home and neighborhood.
 Some still serve me well inside prison.

 Upon my incarceration I was faced with a dilemma: continue wasting my life attempting to excel in street culture or resume my education and better myself.
 I straddled the fence for years, alternating between gangs and the school offered in the jail.
 Finally, at age 21, I received my GED.
 Unfortunately, my formal education halted at that point due to the jail not offering any college courses.

 I continued to pursue my own intellectual edification for years.
 I studied science, physics, debate, ethics, politics, religion, history, long-term planning, and more.
 As my intellect broadened, I came to this realization: no matter how much knowledge I accumulated, I still didn’t know enough.
 Every day is an opportunity to grow, evolve, and expand my minuscule amalgamation of knowledge.
 Life has taught me the value of education and that to know better is to do better.
 Being educated is not based solely upon scholarship or vocation.
-Being educated is also about becoming more human–to be ever mindful of that humanity and all its prerequisites.
+Being educated is also about becoming more human–to be ever-mindful of that humanity and all its prerequisites.
 I’ve learned that ignorance dehumanizes, poverty dehumanizes, oppression dehumanizes.
-I learned these lesson experientially, and have since made if part of my life’s work to divest myself of their bitter fruit.
-In this sense, my education has been redemptive–taking me from ignorance, tyranny, and self destruction to awareness, acceptance, and love.
+I learned these lessons experientially and have since made it part of my life’s work to divest myself of their bitter fruit.
+In this sense, my education has been redemptive–taking me from ignorance, tyranny, and self-destruction to awareness, acceptance, and love.

-My formal education began once more at the age of 34, here in Stateville prison.
-One of my peers told me about these great classes being offered down here through the Prison and Neighborhood Arts Project.
-He told me about the amazing, dynamic instructors who were teaching these class.
+My formal education began once more at the age of 34, here at Stateville Prison.
+One of my peers told me about these great classes being offered down here through the Prison + Neighborhood Arts Project.
+He told me about the amazing, dynamic instructors who were teaching these classes.
 He told me about their drive, compassion, and sincerity.
 His words inspired me to sign up for PNAP classes.

 My first PNAP course was a dance class.
 It was transformative.
 The class took me completely outside of my comfort zone and forced me to stretch, not only intellectually but also with regard to my self-esteem.
 My instructor taught me so much more than mere dance steps and stretches.
 She taught me to be comfortable in my own skin.
 She taught me to asses my body, energy, space, time, and opportunity more critically.
 She taught me to be open to new, and sometimes uncomfortable, situations.
 Because life is like that, right?
 Always something new, different, or challenging.
 I can now embrace the unknown with a more confident approach.
 I never though in a million years that I’d be caught dead doing choreography.
 Yet, not only did I do it, I did it front of an audience of my peers and PNAP faculty.
 I can thank my instructor and PNAP for that.

 My most recent PNAP class was a writing workshop, with a focus on education and the political issues surrounding it.
 I felt that this class would help refine my writing prowess, as a budding poet, philosopher, and intellectual.
 The class was far more than I expected.
-My instructor believes in what she speaks about, and she matches that with her actions.
-Her attitude encourages me as a student to apply myself fully to the curriculum.
-I hope that she can learn from me a fraction of what I’ve learned from her.
+My instructor believed in what she spoke about, and she matched that with her actions.
+Her attitude encouraged me as a student to apply myself fully to the curriculum.
+I hope she learned from me a fraction of what I learned from her.

 This is my journey so far…to be continued!